Toothache: Causes, Symptoms, Prevention, and Effective Treatments

 • Cavities.

-• A regular salt water rinse can help to reduce irritation.
+• Rinse your mouth with warm salt water to reduce irritation.

-• Try an over-the-counter painkillers, by consulting a medical professional.
+• Use over-the-counter pain relievers after consulting a healthcare professional.

 ijapc.com